ayalpani/dripdrop/README.md

 }
 ```

-5. Use the subscription hooks (see 3) and actions (see 4) in your React Components:
+5. Import and use the subscription hooks (see 3) and actions (see 4) inside your React Components:

 ```ts